jmcarp/ebike-library-cville/content/safety/index.md

     squeezing the brake levers to check the brakes before each ride.
 * Watch for cars.
 If you ride in the bike lane, watch for opening car doors and drivers making right turns.
-Virginia law allows cyclists to ride in the road, although drivers may not know it.
+Virginia law allows cyclists to ride in the road.
 You can also borrow a [bike horn](https://us.hornit.com/products/v3-db140) to get drivers' attention.
 * Follow charging instructions.
 Charge e-bike batteries as directed, and don't overcharge or charge batteries unattended.